aridjayarecipes/cutesrecipes.web.app/content/post/2072-how-to-prepare-any-night-of-the-week-breaded-fried-basa-catfish-fillets.md

 - "1 Oil for frying"
 recipeinstructions:
 - "Put flour into a shallow rectangle dish"
 - "Combine bread crumbs and desired spice mix into another shallow rectangle dish.
-(If your spice mix doesn't have salt added, you could sprinkle some in the bread crumbs on the fish while cooking)."
+(If your spice mix doesn&#39;t have salt added, you could sprinkle some in the bread crumbs on the fish while cooking)."
 - "Beat egg in a small mixing bowl.
 Add milk and beat some more."
 - "First coat both sides of each fillet with flour, then dip into the egg and milk mixture, then coat both sides in the bread crumbs."
 - "Heat oil in a large frying pan to medium-high."
 - "When oil is hot add the fillets to the pan, cook until just golden brown, then very carefully flip them over to the other side, and brown.
-Don't overcook or fish will be dry.
+Don&#39;t overcook or fish will be dry.
 You may want to use two spatulas to flip them over to prevent them from breaking."
 - "If desired, you can put them on paper towel lined plate to absorb access oil."
 categories:
 - Recipe